Flamita: Early career (2009–2012)

-Lucha Libre AAA World Wide (2011–2016)
+Lucha Libre AAA Worldwide (2011–2016)

-On June 26, 2011, Flamita made his debut for one of Mexico's top promotions, Lucha Libre AAA World Wide (AAA), at a benefit show co-produced by AAA and DTU.
+On June 26, 2011, Flamita made his debut for one of Mexico's top promotions, Lucha Libre AAA Worldwide (AAA), at a benefit show co-produced by AAA and DTU.
 Throughout 2013, Flamita worked several AAA shows, mainly wrestling either dark or opening matches.
 He was also part of the short-lived roster split, being recruited as part of the AAA Fusion roster.
 AAA reportedly wanted Flamita to take over the role of Octagón Jr., but he turned down the offer in order to continue working in Japan.

 Following his success in Japan and months of rumors that AAA were interested in signing him full-time, Flamita returned to the promotion on July 10, 2015, now working under the new ring name Fireball and teaming with Ludxor in a tag team match, where they defeated Daga and Steve Pain.
 Following the appearance, Flamita announced he had not signed a contract with AAA and was still undergoing negotiations with the promotion.
 Flamita started working for AAA as a regular in November 2015.

 On March 4, 2016, Flamita was repackaged as the second Octagón Jr. He was quickly branded a "fraud" by Octagón, the luchador the character was based on, who stated that he had not given AAA the permission to introduce another Octagón Jr. On April 10, Octagón Jr. was confronted and unmasked by Octagón during an autograph signing.
 Three days later, Octagón introduced his own Octagón Jr. or "Hijo de Octagón", supposedly portrayed by his son.
 On April 27, Flamita stated that out of respect toward Octagón, he was dropping the Octagón Jr. gimmick, leaving AAA and returning to the independent circuit under the Flamita name.
+Following his departure from AAA, Flamita made his Arena México debut on June 9, 2016, working an event held by Lucha Libre Elite.